 - Be sure that the WLAN device is on.
 If it is on, the wireless light is blue.
 If the wireless light is amber, press the wireless button. - NOTE: On some models, the wireless light is amber when all wireless devices are off. - 2.
-Select Start > Connect to. - 3.
+Select Start > Connect To. - 3.
 Select your WLAN from the list, and then type the network security key, if required. - If the network is unsecured, meaning that anyone can access the network, a warning is displayed.
 Click Connect Anyway to accept the warning and complete the connection. - If the network is a security-enabled WLAN, you are prompted to enter a network security key, which is a security code.
 Type the code, and then click Connect to complete the connection. - NOTE: If no WLANs are listed, you are out of range of a wireless router or access point.

-NOTE: If you do not see the network you want to connect to, click Set up a connection or network.
-A list of options is displayed.
-You can choose to manually search for and connect to a network or create a new network connection.
+NOTE: If you do not see the network you want to connect to, click Show all connections.
+A list of options will appear that includes creating a new network connection, as well as troubleshooting connection issues.

-After the connection is made, place the cursor over the network status icon in the notification area, at the far right of the taskbar, to verify the name and status of the connection.
+After the connection is made, place the mouse pointer over the network status icon in the notification area, at the far right of the taskbar, to verify the name and status of the connection.